bjankord/brettjankord.com/content/blog/2013-03-09-modular-css-thoughts-on-smacss-modules.md

 It is definitely something I'd like to explore some more.

-## Modules within Modules vs. Subcomponents
+## Modules within Modules vs. Sub-components

-Another important markup feature Snook talks about are subcomponents.
+Another important markup feature Snook talks about are sub-components.
 These are the inside parts of the modules, the pieces that make up the module.
 Also of note is that modules can be used inside of other modules as well.
-I need some more experience using modules and subcompents to form my thoughts on best practices for when to use subcomponents and when to use a module inside a module.
+I need some more experience using modules and sub-components to form my thoughts on best practices for when to use sub-components and when to use a module inside a module.

 Going back to the reviews example, each review is a module and in each of the .review modules there is a button.
-Depending on how you look at it, the button could be its own module used within the .review module, or it could be a subcomponent of the .review module.
+Depending on how you look at it, the button could be its own module used within the .review module, or it could be a sub-component of the .review module.

-In another post I'll come back to looking at modules within modules vs. subcomponents.
+In another post I'll come back to looking at modules within modules vs. sub-components.

 This is really just a brain dump on my understanding of modular CSS.
 I find, writing this all done helps me better understand the concepts.
 As always, I'd love to hear your thoughts and ideas on this topic.